 Document Organization and Record-Keeping

-Proper preparation is the foundation of a successful 401(k) audit.
 Start by creating a comprehensive filing system that tracks all plan-related documents throughout the year, not just when an audit approaches.

-Tracking Contributions and Compliance
+Contribution Monitoring and Compliance

 Establish systematic processes for monitoring contribution timing and accuracy: